 The Court determined the County failed to adequately analyze the impacts of a change in proposed oak canopy coverage policies that occurred between the draft and final versions of the 1996 EIR.
 The draft EIR had proposed as mitigation a policy that would require "retention" of a certain percentage of existing canopy cover, and this proposed policy was incorporated into an annotated project description.
 By the time the Final EIR was issued, the policy had been changed to require "retention or replacement."
 (Policy 7.4.4.4 of the 1996 General Plan).
-The Court concluded that the impacts of this change were potentially significant and that the County was required to analyze them.
+The Court concluded that the impacts of this change were potentially significant and that the County had not presented substantial evidence that the change would not have significant adverse environmental impacts.
+Therefore, the Court directed that the County: (1) readopt the original canopy retention policy; (2) make a finding based on substantial evidence that the change in policy would not result in a new significant environmental impact or a substantial increase in the severity of a previously disclosed impact; or (3) review the environmental impacts of the change pursuant to CEQA.

 The "retention and replacement" requirement of Policy 7.4.4.4 is part of the project description for the No Project and 1996 General Plan Alternative and the impacts of the policy are fully analyzed in the Biological Resources section (Section 5.12) of this Draft EIR (see Impact 5.12-1).
 The analysis notes that while replacement through replanting can be an important conservation tool as part of a larger conservation strategy, there is little evidence to date that replanting has been effective in mitigating oak loss.
 The EIR concludes that the loss and fragmentation of oak habitat would be a significant impact under the 1996 General Plan Alternative.
-Accordingly, the EIR proposes revising Policy 7.4.4.4 to require canopy retention rather than replacement (with replacement at a 1:1 ratio also required for the canopy that is not retained), or alternatively requiring payment of a fee that will allow for the acquisition and preservation of in-tact oak habitat at 2:1 ratio based on the total woodland acreage on-site (Mitigation Measure 5.12-1(f)).
+Accordingly, the EIR proposes revising Policy 7.4.4.4 to require canopy retention rather than replacement (with replacement at a 1:1 ratio also required for the canopy that is not retained), or alternatively requiring payment of a fee that will allow for the acquisition and preservation of in-tact oak habitat at 2:1 ratio based on the total woodland acreage on-site (Mitigation Measure 5.12-1(f)), complying with the third option provided by the Court.